nix-community/dream2nix/docs/src/intro/fetchers.md

 The fetcher name corresponds to the source `type` used to invoke it.

-You can inspect the implementation of all the builders [here](https://github.com/nix-community/dream2nix/tree/main/src/fetchers).
+You can inspect the implementation of all the fetchers [here](https://github.com/nix-community/dream2nix/tree/main/src/fetchers).

 ### path